rclarkperez/Team_Finder/README.md

         socket.send_string(team_name_input)
   ```

 To Receive Data: The ZeroMQ communication pipeline is used from the Team_finder.py file, which is where microservice itself is located.
 The microservice receives the input variables from team_input.py through socket.recv().
 This is then assigned to message.
 There will be two messages sent, one that is assigned to variable: 'team_name', the other assigned to variable 'region'.
 These two variables are then given to the main microservice function 'logo_finder' as parameters.
 What is returned is the team logo URL on wikipedia or an 'invalid input' error message set to variable 'result'.
-This is then sent as the result through socket.send_string(f'{result}').
+This is then sent as the result through socket.send_string(f'{result}') and as sent back to the original 'input_team.py' file

 ```python
 context = zmq.Context()